prefapp/tests-dagger/README.md

 # tests-dagger

-Several examples to test dagger.io.
+Several examples to test [dagger.io](https://dagger.io/).
+Check out the [presentation](presentation.pdf) for a deeper understanding of dagger.

 ## Basic